cermati/coding-convention/readme.md

 ### Indentation
 - Use your own language spacing standard (e.g. for java: 4 spaces)
-- Code is meant to be read, please use newlines + indentation to split long code statements / long method calls, do you prefer reading an long article and scorll horizontally or vertically?
+- Code is meant to be read, please use newlines + indentation to split long code statements / long method calls.
+When reading a long artical do you prefer to scroll horizontally or vertically?

 ```java
 // Bad